 Hi there 👋 and welcome to CS106B!

 CS106B Programming Abstractions is the second course in our introductory programming sequence.
-The prerequisite CS106A establishes a solid foundation in programming methodology and problem-solving in Python.
-With that under your belt, CS106B will acquaint you with the C++ programming language and introduce advanced programming techniques such as recursion, algorithm analysis, data abstraction, explore classic data structures and algorithms, and give you practice applying these tools to solving complex problems.
+The prerequisite, CS106A, establishes a solid foundation in programming methodology and problem-solving in Python.
+CS106B will give you the tools to solve more complex computational problems while focusing on the theme of abstraction, all using the C++ programming language.

 We're excited to share this great material with you and have a superb team of section leaders that will support you through the challenges to come.
 We hope you will find the time worth your investment and that you enjoy your growing mastery of the art of programming!